augustss/verse-semantics/Book/docs/verse/builtin_types.md

 A:logic = true
 B := false

 A = B             # fails
 A?                # succeeds
 B?                # fails

 true?             # succeeds
 false?            # fails
 ```

 The `logic` type only supports query operations and comparison operations.

-Query expressions use the query operator `?` to check if a logic value is true and fail if the logical is `false`.
+Query expressions use the query operator `?` to check if a logic value is true and fail if the logic value is `false`.

 For comparison operations, use the failable operator `=` to test if two logic values are the same, and `<>` to test for inequality.